Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 He let Wen Ning’s woken corpse loose onto the encampment of Wen prisoners at the root of the mountain.
 The starved and exhausted people there looked on in terror as Wen Ning killed each of the guards surrounding them, and most of them were old and weary.
 They did not protest at all when Wei Wuxian ordered them to mount the horses and follow him.

 Jiang Cheng found them as they rode southward.
 He flew above and beyond them and touched ground before Wei Wuxian, surprising his horse into stopping and drawing back, frightening the men and women behind him who were so very scared that this was just another trap they were being led to.

 “Wei Wuxian,” Jiang Cheng pleaded.

-He was soaking too, his uniform gone black with wet, his sword glistening with rivulets of water.
+He was drenched too, his uniform gone black with wet, his sword glistening with rivulets of water.

 “What are you doing?” he asked in despair.
 “Where are you going?”

 “Jiang Cheng,” Wei Wuxian said, the way he used to say his name to comfort him when they were both children.

 Jiang Cheng’s face twisted with anger.
 “Why did you do this!?” he yelled.
 His unarmed hand pointed to the Wen sect prisoners, to Wen Qing on her horse who held her brother’s corpse against her.
 “What is wrong with you!?
 Don’t you realize what you’ve done, don’t you know how many grudges you’ve sown tonight?”